 At Gusford Primary School, we are committed to providing the best learning opportunities for all children so that they are fully equipped for their next stage of education and have developed a lifelong love of learning.
 We provide a broad and balanced curriculum where each subject is celebrated and is brought to life through exciting, authentic and enriching experiences rich in cultural capital.
 We strive to teach beyond the National Curriculum, developing the children as individuals and as such place huge importance on both the personal development and the spiritual, moral, social and cultural development of the pupils.
 We believe that teaching and developing the children’s creativity in a safe environment is integral to their development.
 Through this we want the children to be the best versions of themselves and to move forward as independent, confident and active citizens.

 At the heart of the curriculum are the 5 School Values; kindness, honesty, responsibility, respect and confidence and a strong understanding of the importance of teaching the children about the benefits of a healthy lifestyle.
-The children’s mental health is of absolute importance and the school has trained Emotional Literacy Support Assistants working with pupils alongside a Family Engagement Team.
-Parents are involved with their child’s learning through weekly bulletins, parents’ evenings alongside an open door policy and parent drop in sessions.
+The children’s mental health is of absolute importance and the school has trained Emotional Literacy Support Assistants working with pupils alongside a Parent Liaison Officer.
+Parents are involved with their child’s learning through weekly bulletins, parents’ evenings alongside an open door policy and regular parent drop in sessions.

 The children’s progress is recorded on Insight Tracking and pupil progress meetings take place three times/year to celebrate the successes of the children and identify areas for accelerated progress.
 The outcomes of the children’s data informs curriculum decisions, teaching approaches and changes to the learning environment to ensure that all children are given the opportunity to achieve their best.
 The school values are explicitly taught and the impact of this is evident across the school with children displaying and having a good understanding of each of the values.